 Are you struggling to pay your bills?

-Probably, you are slouching on your sofa and wondering if you should cancel next month’s Netflix subscription as it is getting difficult for you to meet everyday requirements.
+Probably, you are reclining on your sofa and wondering if you should cancel next month’s Netflix subscription as it is getting difficult for you to meet standard requirements.

 You want to invest in the share market but fear that you’ll lose all of your hard-earned money.